romanofski/romanofski.github.io/about.rst

 ---
-Roman Joost grew up in Germany and graduated with a Diplom-Informatiker (FH) degree from the University of Applied Sciences in Koethen (Anhalt).
+Roman Joost grew up in Germany and graduated with a Diplom-Informatiker (FH) degree from the University of Applied Sciences in Köthen (Anhalt).
 Professionally Roman worked for Zope companies such as gocept GmbH & Co.
 KG and Infrae.
 He had influence in UI design for each project, as well as programming components in Python for Plone, Silva or Zope3 (Bluebream) based systems.